Green Schools Quest

 Rainbow of Sustainability

 The Rainbow of Sustainability is a framework for integrating sustainability principles into students’ learning and Green Schools Quest projects.
 It includes seven sustainability principles: Importance of Place, Interconnectedness, Respect for Limits, Systems Thinking, Cycles, Social Justice, Global Citizenship.
-Green Schools Quest participants earn extra points for integrating at least two principles into their projects, as outlined in the evaluation rubric!
-Click here to view a presentation on how to apply the Rainbow of Sustainability tool.
+Green Schools Quest participants earn extra points for integrating at least two principles into their projects, as outlined in the evaluation rubric.

 Show-Me Green Schools Partner Network